keithieopia/keithieopia.com/content/reference/letter-origins.md

----
-layout: page
-title: Latin Alphabet Letter Origins
-date: 2014-09-02
-categories: reference
----
++++
+title = "Latin Alphabet Letter Origins" date = "2014-09-02"
+hidefromhome = "true"
++++

 This page lists the known origins of each of the alphabet letters.
 Most people know the English language uses the Latin alphabet as it's a descendant of Latin.
 We can actually trace the providence even farther: Latin evolved from Greek, Greek from Phoenician, which in turn was derived from Egyptian hieroglyphics.

 ## Table of Contents
 Letters inside guillemets, like &lsaquo;this&rsaquo;, means that it's relatively new or used semi-exclusively in modern English.

 [A](#a)
 [B](#b)